CorradoLanera/devubesp/README.md

 UBESP.
 Does not matter if they are for a thesis, a project, a simple analyses, the initial structure for the project should be the same.

-The main characteristics are: - presence of folder (`analyses/`) that can be safely copy-pasted to a costumer folder or to an external one (e.g., SharePoint).
-It will contains all the reports, outputs, and script useful to easily find the results and also to reproduce them. - presence of an external folder to collect and manage *data-raw* which can be huge, sensitive, and so often they cannot be shared or uploaded on the net (e.g., on GitHub).
-On the other hand, the folder itself can be copy-pasted to a costumer folder or to an external one (e.g., SharePoint) if usefull/admitted. - presence of a package-folder infrastructure which can be use to safely implement/include any custom or additional function usefull for the analyses.
+The main characteristics are:

+  - presence of folder (`analyses/`) that can be safely copy-pasted to a costumer folder or to an external one (e.g., SharePoint).
+It will contains all the reports, outputs, and script useful to easily find the results and also to reproduce them.

+  - presence of an external folder to collect and manage *data-raw* which can be huge, sensitive, and so often they cannot be shared or uploaded on the net (e.g., on GitHub).
+On the other hand, the folder itself can be copy-pasted to a costumer folder or to an external one (e.g., SharePoint), if usefull and admitted.

+  - presence of a package-folder infrastructure which can be use to safely implement/include any custom or additional function usefull for the analyses.
 This can be VCS with git and GitHub safely, without risk to fill the space with data.
 Moreover, the folder `analyses` is inside the package main folder but it is `.Rbuildignored`, this means that can be git-tracked but it is not provided in the package boundle.
-Hence, the package can be safely shared both through GitHub or CRAN without risk to share data or anayses. - presence of folders and files to track: - literature used - papers written (in all the draft, submitted and published shape) - minutes - proposal - personal and private notes or comments not to be shared.
+Hence, the package can be safely shared both through GitHub or CRAN without risk to share data or anayses.

+  - presence of folders and files to track:

+      - literature used
+      - papers written (in all the draft, submitted and published shape)
+      - minutes
+      - proposal
+      - personal and private notes or comments not to be shared.

 This is a basic example which shows you how to simple it is to be used:\[1\]